-The brand of a business has a large role to play, often communicating a lot, while saying very little.
-Content can expand the message of a brand, but only when it represents its values and tone-of-voice.
-It’s important to listen to the brand and let it guide content.
+The brand of a business has a large role to play, communicating a lot, while saying very little.
+Clever content marketing can expand the message of a brand by representing its values and tone-of-voice.
+Here’s how to grow your brand by letting it be your guide.

 I ran a half-marathon on the weekend (#humblebrag) in the goldfields near Bendigo.
 It appeared that the event was sponsored by two different mining companies who appeared happy to share the spotlight.
 It turned out that it was one mining company with two brands.

 A marketing expert told me last week that we can recall a brand that has been exposed to us once for just 78 seconds.
 Gone are the days when a great ad could stay in our minds for a week or more.
 These days we are pummelled with marketing messages and brands from the moment we stumble bleary eyed out of bed, until we collapse back into it at the end of another long day.